21 July 2005: Cambridge, King’s Cross, The British Library, Tavistock Square, The British Museum, and the Long Cab Ride

 Two weeks earlier, July 7, 2005, my wife Katie had been taking her students on a chartered bus from Cambridge to The British Museum when they were turned around by a sign on the exit ramp that said—“London Closed.”
 At the very moment she called to tell me about it, Eleanor and I, having walked through some drizzle to get there, were staring at the gigantic skeleton of an ancient stag in The University of Cambridge Archeology and Anthropology Museum, a old-school sort of spot with musty wooden drawers full of fossils.
 The skeleton was elevated on some kind of table, and I remember that I had just tilted the stroller backward in order for Eleanor to see it when my cell phone rang.

-For our remaining time in Cambridge we, like everyone in England and beyond, was inundated with images of Tavistock Square where a bus had been blown apart so definitively that the thick windows of an adjacent building were pushed in, and the twisted red metal lay spun and tornado-twisted in the middle of the street.
+For our remaining time in Cambridge we, like everyone in England and beyond, were inundated with images of Tavistock Square where a bus had been blown apart so definitively that the thick windows of an adjacent building were pushed in, and the twisted red metal lay spun and tornado-twisted in the middle of the street.
 We heard about the other bombs, including the one that exploded at King’s Cross, and we watched the story evolve and narrow the way stories do when they last through news cycle after news cycle.

 We weren’t brave or reckless by going through King’s Cross only two weeks to the day later—it was really our only choice.
 We had been in Cambridge about a month, and without a car, the train to King’s Cross was the only workable option, as it gave us access to the British Library and the British Museum, and it would allow us to take another train (with a connection along the way) out to Gatwick at the end of the day.

 Making a return to The British Library and The British Museum (this time with our daughter) was a no-brainer since they are each easy walking distance from the station.
-Where else in the world can you have an experience in one room that guarantees that you will be in a room where you can walk from the Magna Carta, to the First Folio of Shakespeare, to a handwritten Jane Austen draft, to “Please, Please Me” written on a napkin.
+Where else in the world can you have an experience in one room that guarantees that you will be in a room where you can walk from the Magna Carta, to the First Folio of Shakespeare, to a handwritten Jane Austen draft, to “Please, Please Me” written on a napkin?
 Nowhere but the British Library, my friends.
 Add on to that a quick walk over to The British Museum where you can see…well, everything it seems!

 My favorite spot in the Museum is the gallery with the Marbles from the Parthenon, one of which played such a key role in one of my favorite poems, “Ode on A Grecian Urn.”
 I had no idea how relevant Keats’ poem would be until I reflected back on the day later.